Join the Monthly Newsletter

 Learning

-While we all, as developers want to be on the wave and know all that requires for our jobs, we tend to look and admire new technologies and people who are fast learners, we tend to compare or at least want to be like them or learn those technologies fast.
+While we all, as developers want to be on the wave and know all that requires for our jobs, we tend to look at and admire new technologies and people who are fast learners, we tend to compare or at least want to be like them or learn those technologies fast.

 We shouldn’t compare and we should focus on our journey.
 I know you’ve heard this so many times lately that it turned out into a cliché, but we should focus on fundamentals until we feel comfortable.
 Whether is frontend or backend, my technique is to learn fundamentals until I feel comfortable.